piinalpin/piinalpin.github.io/about/index.md

 Hello!
 I am __Alvinditya Saputra__.
 Backend Developer.

-I like new things, interested in data science and have a high curiosity.
-Familiar with agile development and system development with Restful using __Object Relational Mapping__.
-If I have spare time I would rather research about __machine learning__ in the Python forum.
+I like new things, have a high curiosity and easily adapt to new environments.
+Familiar with Agile software development such as Jira, Trello, Open Project, etc. I also like to write on my personal blog, usually I write about the things I research.
+I'm currently interested in devops tools and server automation provisioning and I'm also interested in kubernetes and auto scaling container management.
+When I have free time I usually use it for research and documentation.